-UNIFORM CRIME REPORTING (UCR)/NATIONAL INCIDENT-BASED REPORTING SYSTEM (NIBRS) DEFINITIONS
+UNIFORM CRIME REPORTING (UCR) DEFINITIONS

-Under the Tennessee Uniform Crime Reporting Act, Lincoln Memorial University is required to report crime statistics as defined by the Uniform Crime Reporting Program for the following crimes if the crimes are reported and occur on the property owned by the university.
+Under the Tennessee Uniform Crime Reporting Act, Lincoln Memorial University is required to report crime statistics as defined by the Uniform Crime Reporting Program for the following crimes if the crimes are reported and occur on the property owned, controlled, leased, recognized, or operated by the University.

 The Uniform Crime Reporting (UCR) program divides offenses into two groups, Part I and Part II crimes.
-Each month the LMU Police and Security Department submits information on the number of Part I and Part II offenses known to LMU, and those offenses cleared by arrest or exceptional means, to TIBRS.